 You may download a membership application form here.
 You will need to print it, fill it in, and send it to the Membership Secretary.
 We ask you to pay by cheque for this first year.
 Unfortunately we are unable to accept cash payments.

 The monthly meetings are held at the Moravian Church Hall on the second Thursday of every month.
 Doors open at 10.00 a.m for tea and coffee.
 Talks begin at 10.45 a.m.

-Estelle Lovatt, FRSA, is an art critic, writer, lecturer and broadcaster.
+Estelle Lovatt is an art critic, writer and lecturer.
 View her profile here

 Interest Groups are an integral part of the U3A experience, and members are entitled to join any group in which they are interested.
-As the U3A is a co-operative venture, its members are also encouraged to share their knowledge and experience by offering to lead or facilitate groups.The normal pattern is for small groups to meet in a member’s house (for example, the Poetry and Science & Technology groups), while premises may have to be sought for activities such as exercise classes.
+As the U3A is a co-operative venture, its members are also encouraged to share their knowledge and experience by offering to lead or facilitate groups.The normal pattern is for small groups to meet in a member’s house (for example, the History and Science & Technology groups), while premises may have to be sought for activities such as exercise classes.
 For those who wish to get out and about there are currently groups for outings, museum visits, and walking.
-Would anyone who would like to lead or facilitate a group please contact our Group Co-ordinator.
 More information about the groups currently offered may be found here.

 If you are interested in leading or facilitating a group you can contact our Groups Organiser by completing this contact form.